capactio/capact/docs/proposal/20201209-action-rollback.md

   dryRun: false
 ```

-The Rollback Custom Resource described action rollback.
+The Rollback Custom Resource describes action rollback.
 Based on input TypeInstance, full rollback workflow is rendered.
-Once User approves it,
+Once User approves it, the workflow is run.

 Initially, only one input TypeInstance is supported.
-In the future, multiple input TypeInstances will be supported.
+In the future, we may consider to support multiple input TypeInstances.
 The behavior of Rollback Custom Resource is very similar to `Action` Custom Resource.

 To read more about the Rollback controller behavior, read the [New Rollback Controller](#new-rollback-controller) section.

 #### New Rollback Controller

 To properly handle rollback, there is a dedicated Rollback Controller as a part of Engine Controller Manager.
+To run rollback workflow, Rollback Controller uses Action Custom Resources, that are sequentially executed.

-It watches for Rollback Custom Resources and reacts on theirs changes according to the following logic:
+Rollback Controller watches for Rollback Custom Resources and reacts on theirs changes according to the following logic:

 **Create**